Share this article:

 6 min read

 The Marie Skłodowska-Curie Actions – Doctoral Networks (MSCA DN) provides doctoral candidates with the opportunity to acquire new skills and knowledge, and expand their network.
-At the same time, MSCA DN improve the quality of doctoral training and R&I capacity of the participating organisations, as well as their interdisciplinary and inter-sectoral cooperation.
+At the same time, MSCA Doctoral Networks improve the quality of doctoral training and R&I capacity of the participating organisations, as well as their interdisciplinary and inter-sectoral cooperation.
 The objective of MSCA DN is to support doctoral programs carried out by a consortium composed of members from the academic and non-academic sectors.
 If you are considering applying to this funding scheme – it is essential to first understand the purpose, unique characteristics and evaluation criteria, to ensure that your application correctly fits the requirements and expectations of this grant.
 To help in the process, we’ve put together the article below.
 Keep reading to learn more about the Marie Skłodowska-Curie Action (MSCA) – Doctoral Networks (DN).

 The purpose of the MSCA DN

-Before diving deep into the structure of this funding scheme, lets first firmly grasp its overall aims.
+Before diving deep into the structure of this funding scheme, let’s first firmly grasp its overall aims.
 Officially, the purpose of the MSCA Doctoral Networks (DN) is to:

 • Train a new generation of creative, entrepreneurial and innovative researchers, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefits;